Warning Flyer About the Assembly

-AKA Studies in the Old and New Testament, Campus Bible Club, COOL Club, The Alternative, Kid’s Bible Club, Community Bible Study, Just Christian’s, Christians in the Community.
+AKA: Studies in the Old and New Testament, Campus Bible Club, COOL Club, The Alternative, Kid’s Bible Club, Community Bible Study, Just Christians, Christians in the Community.

 This group does not take a name for themselves.
 Instead, they refer to themselves as, “Christians, nothing more, and nothing less.”
-Nevertheless, they can be identified by the various names listed in the preceding paragraph.
-The most common name that they use to refer to themselves is “The Assembly.”
+Nevertheless, they can be identified by the various names listed above.
+The most common name that they use to refer to themselves is “the Assembly.”
 The Assembly, founded in the late 1960’s by George Geftakys, has 30 or so groups meeting in North America with about the same number of affiliated groups spread over Europe, Africa, China, Indonesia and other countries.
 The group can be considered to be Christian, as they hold to the most essential tenets of the Christian faith and the person and work of Jesus Christ.
 However, in spite of the fact that we consider them Christian brethren, we feel led by God to issue a word of caution to those who would consider committing themselves to The Assembly.
-While we don’t suggest that members of the group should be avoided, or considered part of a cult, we cannot, at this time, recommend The Assembly as a place of fellowship.
+While we don’t suggest that members of the group should be avoided, or considered part of a cult, we cannot, at this time, recommend the Assembly as a place of fellowship.
 Our reasons for this cautionary stance are explained below and are the result of more than ten years of observation of the group and numerous encounters with many former members.
 In addition, we have reviewed official Assembly literature, a small portion of which is referenced below, that helped us reach our conclusions.

 According to many former members, the various Assemblies have virtually identical practices and beliefs throughout North America.
 Therefore, even though this pamphlet is descriptive of the San Luis Obispo Assembly (The Church at the Sands Motel) it could be applicable to other Assembly groups as well.